 Any activity in the laboratory that does not comply with standard operating procedures is referred to as a “non-conformance”.
 Non-conformances can be administrative/clerical or technical in nature.

 As part of a laboratory’s QA/QC plan, a strategy has to be in place to direct staff towards taking appropriate action in the event a non-conformance is observed, for example contamination, and following root cause analysis, an outline of the steps for corrective action.
 The goals of this process is to document a non-conformance, identify the possible causes of the problem and the corrective action and implement a solution to avoid recurrence.
 The process of root cause analysis and corrective action should be consultative with the necessary staff to determine the most appropriate solution.
 Any non-conformance should be reported to the necessary authority in the laboratory, such as the laboratory manager, and documented, for example in a logbook for non-conformances.
-A root cause exercise should be performed to determine why the non-conformance occurred and the appropriate corrective action should be implemented as necessary and documented.
+A root cause analysis should be performed to determine why the non-conformance occurred and the appropriate corrective action should be implemented as necessary and documented.

 An administrative/clerical non-conformance can, for example, be an error in data transcription.
 The root cause analysis may identify that there has been an error due to inaccurate in data transcrption.
 The corrective action may be to require that transcribed data be checked and signed off as being correct or to introduce a secondary check by another member of the laboratory.
 A technical non-conformance may occur when a method is not followed as described in the standard operating procedures or if a test result, for example of controls, do not meet minimum performance criteria.
 Repetitive failure of controls may indicate a systemic problem in sample processing.